-The Stanford Black Law Student Association (BLSA) is a student-run organization that strives to provide career and academic support for students of African descent, forge alliances among BLSA members, alumni, faculty of color, and other law students in the Bay Area.
-We provide a space for students to engage with issues impacting black communities, both through discussion and community service.
+For 50 years, BLSA has tried to better that reality.
+We are a student-run organization that strives to provide career and academic support for students of African descent and forge alliances among BLSA members, alumni, faculty of color, and other law students in the Bay Area.
+We provide a space for students to engage with issues impacting black communities on-campus and externally, both through discussion and community service.

 Stanford BLSA holds events with various law firms throughout the year in order to help our students become familiar with a wide range of career options.
 This past year BLSA hosted panels discussing the unique issues facing lawyers of color, including the legal hiring process, the culture at large law firms, attorney retention, and diversity in the legal profession.
 Stanford BLSA members have access to successful alumni from large law firms, state and federal government, and public interest organizations.
 These alumni return to campus and give back to Stanford BLSA by taking the time to network with members and discuss their careers in small group settings.

 Stanford BLSA coordinates and participates in a number of social activities to encourage closer ties between its members and connect to the broader black community at Stanford.
 BLSA “families” connect 1L, 2L, and 3L students to share experiences and provide guidance.
 We also co-host social and academic events with other minority groups at the law school and throughout the University.
 BLSA attends the Alumni of Color Reception during Alumni Weekend and participates in activities with other Bay Area BLSAs, connecting members to alumni, fellow students, and other attorneys.